 Kieran and I started Big Lemon because we were both sick of doing work for companies that didn’t really appreciate us or make the most of us.

 After hours of moaning together in the pub and talking about each of us going freelance, we knew we valued the same things – fun, creativity, a sense of humour – to do it together.
-Decide what your common goals and values are before you set out, and start pursuing them together.
+Decide what your common goals and values are before you set out so you can start pursuing them together.

 Trial it first